United Way's Response to COVID-19 (Coronavirus)

 If you or someone you know is in need of assistance, dial 211.
 The 211 helpline provides health & human service referrals 24 hours a day, 7 days a week and has the most up to date information on available resources in response to the COVID-19 pandemic.
 You can also visit their website, www.211wny.org.

 Are you healthy and able to volunteer?
-Visit VolunteerWNY.org to sign up for alerts on available volunteer opportunities that address the COVID-19 pandemic.
+Visit VolunteerWNY.org to sign up for available volunteer opportunities that address the COVID-19 pandemic.

 RESOURCES FOR NONPROFITS